quxiaofeng/lps/lps.md

 ### Synchronizing Unit

 A synchronizing unit is designed to synchronize the motion of the hand with the CIS module capturing.
-The synchronizing unit consists of a pair of rollers, a gear set, and a photoelectric encoder, as is shown in Fig.fig_syncunit.
+The synchronizing unit consists of a pair of rollers, a gear set, and a photoelectric encoder, as is shown in Fig.[5](#fig_syncunit).
 First, when the hand rolls through the rollers, the synchronizing unit sends synchronizing pulse signals to the CIS sensor using the encoder derived by the gear set.
 Second, the rollers hold the hand flattened and stretched.
 Otherwise, the palm could touch the surface of the CIS sensor, it would squeeze and the lines and texture could be distorted.
 Meanwhile, the rollers keep the hand skin 2mm -- 4mm above the surface.
 The CIS module only captures objects in a distance of 1mm -- 7mm.
 The depth of view is limited by the micro lenses.
 It requires pressure to push the roller.
 Thus, the hand is pressing on the rollers with a moderate force.
 The force moves the roller, stretches the skin of the palmprint, and keeps it flattened.
 Third, the distance between the two rollers is minimized to avoid a large displacement of the hand skin.
 Also, the two rollers are made of the same size to maintain a stable motion.
 They are synchronized by the gear set rolling at the same angular velocity.
 The hand motion on these rollers is both stable and synchronized.

 \beginfigure[!ht]
 \centering